NDR 1 Niedersachsen: Presenters

-Current well-known presenters include Michael Thürnau, Andreas Kuhnt, Andreas Kuhlage, Britta von Lucke, Ulf Ansorge, Susanne Neuß, and Christiane Köller.
-Former well-known presenters in Lower Saxony who no longer host on NDR 1 Niedersachsen include Lutz Ackermann, Lars Cohrs, Kerstin Werner, Anke Genius, Monika Walden, and Jens Krause.
+Current well-known presenters include Michael Thürnau, Andreas Kuhlage, Arne-Torben Voigts, Christina von Saß, Andreas Kuhnt, Andreas Kuhlage, Britta von Lucke, Ulf Ansorge, Sören Oelrichs and Susanne Neuß.

+Former well-known presenters in Lower Saxony who no longer host on NDR 1 Niedersachsen include Lutz Ackermann, Lars Cohrs, Kerstin Werner, Christiane Köller, Anke Genius, Monika Walden and Jens Krause.

 Audience

-According to Media-Analyse 2015/II, NDR 1 Niedersachsen is the market leader in its broadcasting area (market share: 23.9%, people aged 10 and over, Mon-Sun) and has been the most popular radio program in Lower Saxony for 23 years.
-It is listened to by over 2.2 million people every day and is even one of the most listened to radio programs nationwide.
+According to Media-Analyse 2015/II, NDR 1 Niedersachsen is the market leader in its broadcasting area (market share: 23.9%, people aged 10 and over, Mon-Sun) and has been the most popular radio station in Lower Saxony for 23 years.
+It is listened to by over 2.2 million people every day and is even one of the most listened to radio stations nationwide.

-The program is aimed at a target group of people aged 50 and over.
+The station is aimed at a target group of people aged 50 and over.

 Music

 NDR 1 Niedersachsen plays melodically relaxed music, primarily consisting of oldies (50%), pop ballads (30%), and German cult hits (20%).
 The music is continuously updated, with a reduction in the share of schlager music.

-The music selection is not strictly based on genre (e.g., pop music), but rather, the music editors choose tracks based on a relaxed vibe.
-As a result, the program features artists from nearly all music genres: pop (e.g., ABBA, Katie Melua), rock (ballads by the Rolling Stones, Santana), country (e.g., Chet Atkins, Johnny Cash), instrumental (e.g., film scores), and German cult hits, ranging from Neue Deutsche Welle to German pop and schlager (e.g., Markus, Münchner Freiheit, Helene Fischer, Udo Jürgens).
+The music selection is not strictly based on genre (e.g. pop music), but rather, the music editors choose tracks based on a relaxed vibe.
+As a result, the station features artists from nearly all music genres: pop (e.g. ABBA, Katie Melua), rock (ballads by the Rolling Stones, Santana), country (e.g. Chet Atkins, Johnny Cash), instrumental (e.g. film scores), and German cult hits, ranging from Neue Deutsche Welle to German pop and schlager (e.g. Markus, Münchner Freiheit, Helene Fischer, Udo Jürgens).
 The station has not played folk music for several years, and since July 2014, schlager has almost entirely disappeared from the playlist.

-The station identification (ID) melody of NDR 1 Niedersachsen was a progressively stylized version of the folk song "Wanderschaft" (also known as "Das Wandern ist des Müllers Lust") by Wilhelm Müller (audio sample available in the web links).
+NDR 1 Niedersachsen's station identification (ID) melody was a progressively stylized version of the folk song "Wanderschaft" (also known as "Das Wandern ist des Müllers Lust") by Wilhelm Müller (audio sample available in the web links).
 Since 2021, this melody has no longer been used.

 NDR 1 Niedersachsen is a full-program station that broadcasts 24 hours a day.
-Between 9:00 PM and 11:00 PM, a joint non-stop music program is aired with the other NDR regional stations.
-From 11:00 PM onwards, the ARD-Hitnacht is broadcast, which is provided by MDR.
+Between 9:00 PM and 11:00 PM, the ARD Abend is broadcast, and from 11:00 PM onwards, the ARD-Hitnacht is broadcast, both of which are provided by the MDR.